Holiday and Work Program (PVT)

 A few years ago, France signed agreements with several countries to promote youth exchanges.

-This agreement is called the Holiday and Work Visa.
-It was first signed between Japan and France in January 1999, then with New Zealand in June 1999, in October 2003 with Canada and withAustralia in November 2003.
-Today it is accessible to 17 countries.
+This agreement is called the Working Holiday Visa.
+It was first signed between Japan and France in January 1999, then with New Zealand in June 1999, with Canada in October 2003 and withAustralia in November 2003.
+Today, it is available to 17 countries.

-This visa is for people who wish to go on holiday to one of these countries with the possibility of working there in order to supplement their financial means.
+This visa is designed for people who wish to spend a vacation in one of these countries, with the possibility of working there to supplement their financial resources.

-The conditions to be met to be able to benefit from this program in France are:
+The conditions to be met to benefit from this program in France are :

-• Be in possession of a return ticket or sufficient resources to purchase a return ticket
+• Be in possession of a return ticket or have sufficient resources to purchase a return ticket

-• Have sufficient resources for the first three days of the stay
+• Have sufficient resources for the first three days of your stay

-• Write a cover letter to highlight your case and projects
+• Writing a cover letter to highlight your track record and plans

-• Justify travel health insurance covering all medical risks during your stay
+• Travel health insurance covering all medical risks during your stay

-The visa issued is valid for one year with a period of 12 months to arrive in the host country.
-The length of stay must not exceed one year from the date of entry into the country, without the possibility of extension (except in Australia, possible exemptions now).
-It is not, in principle, possible to change status during the duration of the stay.
-A work permit is established upon arrival in the host country.
-This visa does not give the possibility to benefit from the social protection system (unemployment, sickness, etc.) of the host country hence the absolute need to take out travel health insurance before departure.
+The visa is valid for one year , with a 12-month deadline for arrival in the host country.
+The length of stay must not exceed one year from the date of entry into the country, with no possibility of extension (except in Australia, where exceptions are now possible).
+In principle, it is not possible to change status during your stay.
+A work permit is issued on arrival in the host country.
+This visa does not entitle you to benefit from the host country’s social protection system (unemployment, sickness, etc.), which is why it is absolutely essential to take out travel health insurance before departure.

 The case of Australia

-With the exception of Australia, which no longer imposes quotas on the French, the number of participants in this programme is limited and set annually between the participating countries.
+With the exception of Australia, which no longer imposes quotas on French nationals, the number of participants in this program is limited and set each year by the participating countries.

-For Australia, since November 2005, in order to promote seasonal jobs in crops, holders of a “Holiday and Work” visa can apply for a second “Holiday and Work” visa directly from abroad and thus there stay for a second year.
+In Australia, since November 2005, in order to encourage seasonal employment in harvesting, holders of a “Working Holiday” visa can apply for a second “Working Holiday” visa directly from abroad, and thus stay for a second year.

-• The maximum duration for an employer has increased from 3 to 6 months
+• Maximum length of time with an employer increased from 3 to 6 months

-• The maximum duration of studies increased from 3 months to 4 months
+• Maximum study period increased from 3 to 4 months

 How do I apply for a PVT visa?